stanfordLINQS/SQcircuit/README.md

 > Quantum 7, 1118,<br>
 > https://quantum-journal.org/papers/q-2023-09-25-1118/

-Additionally, the theory details, including examples of using auto-differentiation capabilities and gradient calculations, are thoroughly explained in the following paper:

-> TBD

 ## Installation
 For Python above 3.6, SQcirucit can be simply installed via Conda:
 ```